fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 are the TDD benefits... that is an agile team!

 > We should fight against bad code and always do our best.
 There is only
-> one error: not to try it... :)
+> one error: not to try...

-Here are the referneces:
+Here are some referneces:

 * Robert C Martin, 2008.
 [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)
 * Nat Pryce; Steve Freeman, 2009.
 [Growing Object-Oriented Software, Guided by Tests](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627)